Changed + Fed Case Study

 Iconography & Design Collaboration

-Since the bulk of the work on Photoshop cannot be done before the wireframes were sketched.
-I directed my focus on iconography.
 It was established early on that there will be some custom icons (such as change table, stairs) due to nature of the app.
-It was a good idea to practice my Adobe Illustrator skills and start to work on icons that were likely to be used.
+It was a good idea to start to work on icons that were likely to be used.

-Nowadays, more and more apps use cards, such as Apple Wallet, as a way to organize information and space saver.
-In one design studio session, card was born in the Changed + Fed app.
+Nowadays, more and more apps use cards, such as Apple Wallet, as a way to organize information and save space.
 Since parents often were very busy and needs to find information quickly on the app, we want to give them enough information while not making the app cluttered with too much unnecessary details.
-Cards would solves this problem.
+Cards would solve this problem.

 For example, in screen 1 above from the left side, it was the home screen, which showed locations around.
 After a location pin is selected, a card comes up with basic information (screen 2).
 Then for more information such as amenities, and description, flick the card up to see more (screen 3).
 Tab the go button to see directions how to go (screen 4).